 - *3/4 cup xylitol or combination xylitol and erythritol See notes for alternatives

 - 5 Tbsp cocoa powder (see cocoa recommendation at bottom of this post)

 - 1/2 tsp salt

 - 1 tablespoon coconut flour*

-- 1 1/2 tablespoon THM plain on plan protein powder*
+- 1 1/2 tablespoon THM plain or other on plan protein powder*

 - Soften the butter and add the sweetener and molasses.